vlazed/advanced_colour_tool/README.md

 3. If you are currently running a game, run `reload_legacy_addons`.
 Otherwise, the fixed version should now take precedence over the workshop version.

 ## Disclaimer
 I downloaded Advanced Colour Tool using [gmpublisher](https://github.com/WilliamVenner/gmpublisher) and uploaded its source here.
 My only contribution is patching the tool to minimize errors and fix duplicator functionality.
+All credits for the main functionality go to the unknown owner of the code.

 I do not aim to supplant the current workshop version of the Advanced Colour Tool.
 It would be nice if this version on the repository could be used in Steam Workshop.